Engaging Men is…

 Work engaging men in violence prevention continues to grow with greater evidence & resources on ‘how’ we engage men and ‘what’ we can do.
 A broad spectrum of interventions and engagements can be implemented including:

-Programming with men that promotes healthy masculinity, gender equality, and positive bystander intervention, and respectful relationships.
+Programming with men that promotes positive bystander intervention and respectful relationships.

 Work with fathers or men who are caregivers to be positive, trauma-informed role models to boys and young people overall.